agastyaharta/New_Zealand_Tourism_Scrapping/README.md

 - Descriptions, images, and related details
 - Contact information such as phone numbers and emails

-The goal is to build a comprehensive dataset that supports **travel planning, tourism analysis, and business intelligence** by making the rich information on the tourism board’s website more accessible for analysis.

-- Many parts of the tourism website are **dynamically loaded** (e.g., search results, interactive filters).
+Many parts of the tourism website are **dynamically loaded** (e.g., search results, interactive filters).
 These elements require **Selenium**, which controls a browser to simulate human browsing, clicks, and navigation.
-- Other sections are **static HTML** (e.g., descriptive text, fixed lists of popular cities).
+Other sections are **static HTML** (e.g., descriptive text, fixed lists of popular cities).
 For these, **BeautifulSoup** provides a faster and more efficient way to parse and extract information.

 ---